Caeph/GOlizard/README.md

-# GOlizard: make stuff happen
+# GOlizard: the amazing beast that crawls the Gene Ontology database

+TODO about

+## Installation

+TODO installation